Have questions about Mishkan, who we are and what we do? We’ve got answers!

 What is the dress code for services and holidays?

 Whatever makes you feel good.
 Seriously.
 We just want you to be comfortably you.
-For visual reference, check out some images from Holiday experiences in 5776.
+For visual reference, check out some images from our Holiday experiences this year.